Rokhlin dimension for actions of residually finite groups: Box spaces and asymptotic dimension

 we see that $x' \cdot h' h^{-1} \in \pi^{-1}(y) \cap B_{R}(x)$ and thus $\pi|_{B_{R}(x)}$ is onto $B_R(\pi(x))$.
 This completes the proof. \end{proof}

 Our main use of this Lemma will be to perform lifts of uniformly bounded covers, a crucial step in the proof of the upcoming main Lemma of this section.

 \rem It is well-known that the box spaces of $G$, as coarse metric spaces, encode important properties of $G$.
-For instance, $\square_\sigma G$ has property A if and only if $G$ is amenable, see \cite[11.39]{RoeCG} and \cite[4.4.6]{NowakYuLSG}\footnote{Although these authors only studied box spaces associated to families of \emph{normal} subgroups, we remark that the proof of this result requires only a condition of large injective radii, as formulated in the previous Lemmas, whence the proofs also work for semi-conjugacy-separating families.}.
-On the other hand, property A is always implied by finite asymptotic dimension, see \cite[4.3.6]{NowakYuLSG}.
+For instance, $\square_\sigma G$ has property A if and only if $G$ is amenable (see~\cite[11.39]{RoeCG} and~\cite[4.4.6]{NowakYuLSG})\footnote{Although these authors only studied box spaces associated to families of \emph{normal} subgroups, we remark that the proof of this result requires only a condition of large injectivity radii, as formulated in the previous Lemmas, whence the proofs also work for semi-conjugacy-separating families.}.
+For us, the finiteness of asymptotic dimension is the more relevant condition.
+Let us briefly recall the relevant definition:\ the asymptotic dimension of a metric space $(X,d)$ is defined to be the smallest non-negative integer $n$ such that for every $R>0$ there exists a uniformly bounded cover $\CV = \CV^{(0)} \cup \dots \cup \CV^{(n)} $ of $X$ with Lebesgue number $R$ such that each $\CV^{(l)}$ consists of pairwise disjoint sets (one may even assume $R$-disjointness, meaning that any two different sets in $\CV^{(l)}$ have distance bounded below by $R$).
+Finiteness of asymptotic dimension always implies property A, see~\cite[4.3.6]{NowakYuLSG}; hence in the case of box spaces, it also implies the amenability of $G$.
 When a box space has finite asymptotic dimension, one might be tempted to think that this value encodes the complexity of the group in some sense.
 This is demonstrated in the main technical result of this section:

 { \lemma Let $G$ be a residually finite group.
 Consider the action of $G$ on itself by right multiplication and fix a proper, right-invariant metric.
 Let $\sigma=(G_n)_n$ be a decreasing sequence of finite-index subgroups of $G$.
 Then the following conditions are equivalent for all $s\in\IN$: \begin{enumerate} \item $\sigma$ is semi-conjugacy-separating and the box space $\square_\sigma G$ has asymptotic dimension at most $s$. \item For any $R>0$, there exists $n$ and a uniformly bounded cover $\CU = \CU^{(0)} \cup \dots \cup \CU^{(s)} $ of $G$ with Lebesgue number at least $R$, such that each $\CU^{(l)} $ is $G_n$-invariant (with regard to the right multiplication) and has mutually disjoint members. \item For every $\eps>0$ and $M\fin G$, there exists $n$ and finitely supported functions $\mu^{(l)}: G\to [0,1]$ for $l=0,\dots,s$ satisfying the following properties: \begin{enumerate} \item For every $l=0,\dots,s$, one has